matomo-org/developer-documentation/docs/core-team-workflow.md

 When applicable, the related [online documentation](http://piwik.org/docs/) and the related [FAQs](http://piwik.org/faq/) should be updated.

+#### Git repository push access

+To gain push access to the Piwik code repositories, one must make positive changes in the project, such as  [contributing pull requests](http://developer.piwik.org/guides/contributing-to-piwik-core), bringing new ideas, code, marketing, product visions.
+When a certain amount of work has been achieved, when we trust your skills and judgement, we will invite you to [join us in the core team](http://piwik.org/team/).

 ## Getting in touch with Core Team

 ### In the forums